 A - Family Research Council was founded in 1983 with the mission to champion marriage and family as the foundation of civilization, the seedbed of virtue, and the wellspring of society.
-FRC shapes public debate and formulates public policy that values human life and upholds the institutions of marriage and the family.
+FRC shapes public debate and formulates public policy that values human life, upholds the institutions of marriage and the family, and defends religious liberty.
 Believing that God is the author of life, liberty, and the family, FRC promotes the Judeo-Christian worldview as the basis for a just, free, and stable society.

 FRC is based in Washington, D.C., which enables our staff to voice your values to leaders publicly and privately.
 Our location also makes FRC an effective watchdog, exposing secret attempts to advance the liberal agenda.